openrundev/docs/content/docs/Configuration/Security.md

 ```

 The git auth is not a staged changed, it applies immediately for the staging and prod apps and preview apps.

+## GitLab Groups and Subgroups

+GitLab Cloud and on-prem supports [group and sub-groups](https://docs.gitlab.com/user/group/).
+By default in OpenRun, a git path like `gitlab.com/myuser/a/b/c` is assumed to be referencing `myuser` user or org, repo `a` and folder `b/c`.
+If using groups in GitLab, this might be incorrect.
+Two forward slashes `//` are required to indicate the end of the repo name.
+If `b` is the repo name, the above path would have to be referenced as `gitlab.com/myuser/a/b//c`.
+In that case, repo will be `a/b` and folder will be `c`.

+If no folder is present, that is if `c` is the repo, then the path should be specified as `gitlab.com/myuser/a/b/c//`.
+Without the `//` delimiter, the repo name is assumed to immediately follow the user name.